 When it comes to keeping chickens, the right housing is important.
 Your chicken coop should provide your hens with a place to lay their eggs and a secure space to roost overnight.
 Hens like to lay their eggs in a dark and quiet place.
 Many coops have a nesting box at the side with an access lid allowing you to easily collect your eggs without causing too much disturbance to the birds inside.
 Hen houses should be secure and protected from predators such as foxes; ensuring your coop is sturdy and raising it off the ground can help prevent predators digging their way in.

-Bedding, such as Dengie Fresh Bed for Chickens, can be spread on the floor of the coop to help absorb any moisture, droppings and smells.
-The bedding also provides cushioning for your hen’s feet and insulation in the colder months.
-Nesting boxes should also be lined with soft and dry bedding to provide comfort for hens when laying and also help protect your eggs.
-A pet chicken may also be an ex battery hen.
-It’s important to remember that ex battery hens are often not used to roosting on a perch and may prefer snuggling into a nest of bedding instead.
+Chicken nest bedding, such as Dengie Fresh Bed for Chickens, can be spread on the floor of the coop to help absorb any moisture, droppings and smells.
+The chicken coop bedding material also provides cushioning for your hen’s feet and insulation in the colder months.
+Nesting boxes should also be lined with soft and dry bedding material for chickens to provide comfort for hens when laying and also help protect your eggs.
+A pet chicken may also be an ex-battery hen.
+It’s important to remember that ex-battery hens are often not used to roosting on a perch and may prefer snuggling into a nest of bedding for chicken nesting boxes instead.
 This can help to keep your pet chickens to feel safe, secure and comfortable.

 Cleaning and Management